 How the EMP Differs from Other Entrepreneurial Assessment Tools

-At the Leadership Development Institute, we have used the EMP with many teams in a variety of different circumstances.
+At the Leadership Development Institute at Eckerd College, we have used the EMP with many teams in a variety of different circumstances.
 Although every team is unique, we usually follow an established, step-by-step process that has worked extremely well.

 The first step is to administer the EMP to all of the team members individually without a lot of prelude or explanation.
 Although we encourage them to be candid in their responses, we don’t want them to think extensively about the scales ahead of time or where they would want to score.